Work in Progress

 AEA RCT Registry J-PAL Page

-Opening Schools to Promote Parents to Promote Migrants’ Inclusion and their Children’s Achievment
+Opening Schools to Parents to Promote Migrants’ Inclusion and their Children’s Achievement: Evidence from a large-scale French Programme

 with Flore Gubert, Élise Huillery, and Jean-Noël Senne

-This paper studies the effect of a large French national programme implemented by the Ministry of Education and the Ministry of the Interior which targets allophone immigrant parents with children in the French school system.
-It offers free in-school training, including French language courses, sessions on the functioning and expectations of the school system, and sessions on the principles and values of the French Republic.
-We build on a survey of 800 allophone parents in 150 different primary schools and administrative data to study the effects of this programme on (i) parental involvement in their children’s education, (ii) the development and learning of children, and (iii) the socio-economic inclusion of parents.
+This paper studies the effects of the OEPRE programme (Opening Schools to Parents to Promote their Children’s Achievement), a large French national initiative jointly implemented by the Ministry of Education and the Ministry of the Interior.
+The programme targets allophone immigrant parents with children enrolled in the French school system, offering free in-school training that includes French language courses, sessions on the functioning and expectations of the education system, and sessions on the principles and values of the French Republic.
+Building on a survey targeting first-generation immigrant parents from 150 French primary schools, we study the effects of this programme on three domains: (i) parental involvement in their children’s schooling; (ii) socio-economic integration of parents, including civic engagement, institutional trust, and sense of belonging; and (iii) children’s learning and academic outcomes [forthcoming].
+Our survey covers approximately 720 allophone parents across treatment and control schools.
+We find that access to the OEPRE programme significantly increases parental participation in school activities.
+Effects on French language acquisition and broader integration outcomes are more limited in intention-to-treat specifications, though estimates on actual programme participants point to larger effects consistent with partial compliance.

 Estimating the Effects of a Digital Learning Application on the Development, Behaviour and Inclusion of Immigrant Children